-Re: Height and Weight Checks for Children in Reception and Year 6
+Re: Height and weight checks for children in Reception and Year 6

-Dear Parent/Carer,
+Dear Parent/Carer

-Every year in England, school children in Reception and Year 6 have their height and weight checked at school as part of the National Child Measurement Programme.
+Every year in England, school children in Reception and Year 6 have their height and weight checked at school as part of the National Child Measurement Programme NCMP.
 Height and weight measurements are used to calculate weight status.
 We collect this information to build a picture of how children are growing to help plan better health and leisure services for families.

-In most areas, parents receive their child's measurement data as this can be useful information about their child's growth and provides an opportunity to offer support to parents where required.
+In, most areas, parents receive their child's measurement data as this can be useful information about their child's growth and provides an opportunity to offer support to parents where required.
 Your child's class will take part in this year's programme.

-The checks are carried out by clinical support workers supervised by registered school nurses.
+The checks are carried out by a trained clinical support worker.
 Children are measured fully clothed, except for their coats and shoes, in a private space away from other pupils.
 The programme will be delivered in a safe way, in line with the school and local authority's safety control measures and national guidance for schools and healthcare.